mnenno/PySSRstat/README.txt

 repeats and to filter the MISA-file by repeat length (minimum and maximum) and optional by border for primer selection.

+PySSRstat was written for and used in Galasso and Ponzoni (2015)[2].

 The programs of the PySSRstat are written by Mario Nenno in the Python 3.4 language and tested on a PC with Core i5-4570, 8 GB RAM and MS Windows 8.1.